tylerharter/cs320/s21/p2/README.md

 As you can see, both take a file name.
 But for `csv_iter`, it is optional; if not passed, it essentially concatenates all CSV data (use all .csv files in alphabetical order).
+You can use generator to implement `lines` and `csv_iter`, and you can also return the list of rows as the return value of `lines` and `csv_iter` instead of using generator.
+You can review CS 220 lecture note (https://www.msyamkumar.com/cs220/f20/materials/lec_24_F20.pdf) to review generator.

-The `lines` method looks like this:
+If you choose to use generator, the `lines` method looks like this:

 ```python
     def lines(self, name):